- General Anthropology Major

 Anthropology comprises four subdisciplines, all of which are well represented at Temple: archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology.
 We also offer specialized courses and training in anthropology of visual communication (which draws primarily on linguistic anthropology and sociocultural anthropology).

 Undergraduate majors in anthropology pursue one of three courses of study: General Anthropology, the Human Biology track, or the Anthropology of Visual Communication track.
 Laboratory facilities, internships, fieldwork and experiential learning courses provide students with practical experiences in all of anthropology’s subdisciplines.
 A minor is also available in General Anthropology and in Anthropology of Visual Communication.

 For further information:

-More detailed information about the undergraduate program can be found in the Undergraduate Bulletin, including a comprehensive list of courses.
+More detailed information about the undergraduate program can be found in the Undergraduate Bulletin.

 Students who are interested in the General Anthropology major, the Human Biology track, or the Anthropology of Visual Communication track should contact the Undergraduate Program Director, Dr. Charles Weitz, at 215-204-7330 or email@example.com.